Why publish with the Journal of Cancer & Allied Specialties?

-Please note that in any papers where the member of Editorial Staff or Editorial Board is an author, they will not be allowed to participate in the reviewing or editorial decision making process of the manuscript.
+Please note that in any papers where the member of the Editorial Staff or Editorial Board is an author, they will not be allowed to participate in the reviewing or editorial decision-making process of the manuscript.

-The criteria for someone to be considered as an author of a manuscript for the Journal of Cancer & Allied Specialties are as following:
+The criteria for someone to be considered as an author of a manuscript for the Journal of Cancer & Allied Specialties are as follows:

 - Drafted the article or revised it critically for important intellectual content.

-For further clarification, please refer to International Committee of Medical Journal Editors (ICMJE) document on what constitutes as authorship.
+For further clarification, please refer to the International Committee of Medical Journal Editors (ICMJE) document on what constitutes authorship.

-Note: If concerns of ghost, guest or gift authorship are raised, journal will follow recommendations of Committee on Publication Ethics (COPE).
-Similarly, journal will act in accordance with COPE guidelines to handle any potential authorship disputes, which may take place before or after publication.
+Note: If concerns of ghost, guest, or gift authorship are raised, the journal will follow recommendations of the Committee on Publication Ethics (COPE).
+Similarly, the journal will act in accordance with COPE guidelines to handle any potential authorship disputes, which may take place before or after publication.

 All contributors who do not meet the criteria for authorship should be listed in the Acknowledgements section.

-All research articles should have a funding acknowledgement in the form of a sentence as follows, with the funding agency written out in full, followed by the grant number in brackets:
+All research articles should have a funding acknowledgment in the form of a sentence as follows, with the funding agency written out in full, followed by the grant number in brackets:

 This work was supported by the Shaukat Khanum Research Fund [grant number XXX].